OntimizeWeb/docs/docs/extra-components/calendar/o-calendar.component.md

 The day view always shows a header with the weekday and day number (today highlighted), regardless of `show-hours` — above the hourly grid when `show-hours="yes"`, or above the agenda list when `show-hours="no"`.

+A day with no events shows `empty-cell-text` (defaults to `···`) in place of the list; set it to `''` to show nothing.

 ![Agenda mode with show-hours="no"](../../assets/images/extra-components/agenda/agenda-no-show-hours.png)

 ## "+N more" day popover

-In month view, the number of event pills rendered per cell is capped by `max-events-per-cell` (default `3`).
+In month view, the number of event pills rendered per cell is capped by `max-events-per-month-cell` (default `3`).
 When a day has more events than that, a `+N more` link is shown; clicking it opens a popover listing every event of that day, reusing the same event pill (or the custom `oCalendarEvent` template, if provided) and tooltip.
 The popover is anchored to the clicked link and the CDK overlay automatically flips it to whichever side (right, left, top or bottom) fits the viewport, instead of a centered modal.
 Clicking an event inside it closes the popover and re-emits `onEventClick`, exactly as clicking the event directly on the grid would.

+Set `more-clickable="no"` to render `+N more` as a static, non-interactive label instead — no popover, no click handling.

 ![+N more day popover](../../assets/images/extra-components/agenda/agenda-1-more.png)